Pure Country 2: The Gift: Production

 Christopher and Dean Cain began working on the script for Pure Country 2 around 1995.
-Of the script, screenwriter Rex McGee has stated that the Cains did not write this as a sequel and that the Pure Country title was applied after the script was picked up by Warner Brothers.
+Of the script, screenwriter Rex McGee has stated that the Cains did not write this as a sequel and that the Pure Country title was applied after the script was picked up by Warner Bros.
+Pictures.
 Dean Cain has confirmed that this was intended to be a stand-alone project, but that "it shares the same heart and the same feel and that same sort of texture that the first one did … and in that sense it's in the same genre."

 LeAnn Rimes was approached to portray Bobbie.
 After she declined the offer Pure Country 2 was temporary shelved.
 Filming for Pure Country 2 took place in Nashville and a ranch in Lebanon, Tennessee during late 2009.
 Katrina Elam was brought on to perform in the lead role and George Strait was reported as returning for a cameo role.
 This cameo appearance was later confirmed to be Strait performing as himself and not reprising his character from the first film.
 Several of Elam's songs were featured in the movie; she co-wrote two songs for the soundtrack and four of her then-unreleased songs were used in the movie.